Can You Achieve Net Zero Water Use With Your Household Plumbing?

 The ReNEWW House is a research lab established by Purdue University and Whirlpool to experiment with closed-loop water, waste, and energy systems and to generate a prototype that homebuilders can copy.
 Currently, more research is being conducted at the ReNEWW House.

-Ron Voglewede, Global Sustainability Director for Whirlpool Corporation, stated in a press release that “it’s time to look at how we can leverage our appliances to optimise and transform the total home system to try to achieve net-zero water impact.”
-“It’s time to look at how we can leverage our appliances to optimise and transform the total home system to try to achieve net-zero water impact,”
+Ron Voglewede, Global Sustainability Director for Whirlpool Corporation, stated in a press release that “it’s time to look at how we can leverage our appliances to optimize and transform the total home system to try to achieve net-zero water impact.”
+“It’s time to look at how we can leverage our appliances to optimize and transform the total home system to try to achieve net-zero water impact,”

 Ideas You Can Implement Today

-You might not be ready to attain the net-zero water standard just yet, but you can start making concrete efforts to minimise your consumption, putting you on the path to lower water bills as soon as possible.
+You might not be ready to attain the net zero water standard just yet, but you can start making concrete efforts to minimize your consumption, putting you on the path to lower water bills as soon as possible.
 You might want to give the following a shot if you’re going to cut down on the amount of money you spend on your monthly expenses for residential plumbing services:

-- Xeriscaping your yard with native plants can reduce or eliminate the need to water them by providing them with a more drought-resistant environment.
+• Xeriscaping your yard with native plants can reduce or eliminate the need to net zero water them by providing them with a more drought-resistant environment.

-- Changing up your old plumbing fittings for brand new ones that are more water-efficient and come with the Water Sense mark from the programme run by the federal government is one way to reduce your household’s water usage.
+• Changing up your old plumbing fittings for brand new ones that are more water-efficient and come with the Water Sense mark from the program run by the federal government is one way to reduce your household’s water usage.

-- To reuse some of the greywater produced by your home’s plumbing, think about installing a home water recycling system that can do that for you.
+• To reuse some of the greywater produced by your home’s plumbing, think about installing a home net zero water recycling system that can do that for you.
 This method allows you to flush the toilet while simultaneously reusing the greywater for landscaping purposes.